Moving to Brazil: Complete Step-by-Step Guide for 2026

 Moving to Brazil with Pets

-There are several measures and requirements to ensure pets arriving in Brazil experience a smooth and compliant entry process.
+There are several measures and requirements to ensure that pets arriving in Brazil experience a smooth and compliant entry process.
 The primary requirements to bring pets to Brazil are:

 • Proof of rabies vaccination administered at least 21 days and no more than 12 months before entry into Brazil.
 Pets under three months are not required to have rabies vaccination, provided a Veterinary Authority certifies that the animal was under three months old at the time of issuing the International Veterinary Certificate and had not been on any property with reported cases of urban rabies.